garyhlai/cortex-wiki/home.md

 <img src="/uploads/hiearchy.png" style="width:450px; margin-top: 1%; margin-bottom: 1%; "/>
 (The relationship between Cortex, Ethereum, and Bitcoin)

-### How does Cortex compare to conventional blockchains like Ethereum?
-Right now, conventional blockchains like Ethereum have virtual machines that run on the CPU, which cannot **realistically execute non-trivial AI models.** To incorporate any sort of AI into an Ethereum Dapp, for example, would require running the AI models off-chain, which defeats the purpose of a smart contract.
-The <a href="https://www.cortexlabs.ai">Cortex team </a> addresses this problem by building a virtual machine that runs on the GPU.
-This allows AI models to execute directly on the blockchain, enabling **true AI smart contract.** In addition, the CVM is backward-compatible with the EVM, so Ethereum developers can easily migrate their applications onto to the Cortex blockchain and on top of that, incorporate AI models into them.

-### How does Cortex compare to other AI on Blockchain projects?
-Cortex is the only project that allows the on-chain execution of AI models.

 ### How does Cortex enable on-chain AI?

 Executing AI models on the blockchain is a difficult engineering problem that was unsolved before the Cortex team developed their own.